nerves-project/nerves/docs/Updating Projects.md

 ## Artifact sites

-Once you've created the artifact (or had CI create it for you), it needs to be uploaded to You can then upload this to Github releases and instruct the artifact resolver to fetch this artifact following `deps.get`.
+Once you've created the artifact (or had CI create it for you), you can then upload this to Github releases and instruct the artifact resolver to fetch this artifact following `deps.get`.
 Update the Nerves package config by editing the `:nerves_package` options of `Mix.project/0` for your custom system or toolchain to set the sites for which the artifact is available on.